Burger King's "Impossible Whopper" faces an uphill battle.

 And Americans consume beef at one of the very highest rates in the world—and have been eating more of it in recent years.
 That’s despite evidence (see recent studies here, here, and here) documenting the vast environmental footprint of industrialized beef production.
 The upshot: Even if the globe completely switches to renewable energy, we’ll still need to cut way back on beef consumption if we’re going to keep average global temperatures from rising above 1.5 degrees Celsius.

 Then there are the politics.
 President Donald Trump delights in displaying his love for fast-food burgers, and the all-beef patty has emerged as a rallying point for Congressional Republicans, who have recently defended it against overblown threats from the Green New Deal; Rep. Rob Bishop (R-Utah) recently denounced the environmentalist effort at a news conference while defiantly brandishing a burger.
 The idea that the zealots are coming for your beef burger is emerging as trope for right-wing cable hosts.
-Here’s Fox’s Tucker Carlson:
+Fox’s Tucker Carlson likes to mock the idea that Americans will choose to eat less beef.

-We’ll soon know if Burger King, Carl’s Jr., and their Silicon Valley partners can cut through the fog of cable TV culture war and convince hamburger-loving fast food consumers—who have grown accustomed to being wooed with bargains—to spend an extra buck to forgo beef.
+We’ll soon know if Burger King, Carl’s Jr., and their Silicon Valley partners can cut through the fog of cable TV culture war and convince hamburger-loving fast food consumers—who have grown accustomed to being wooed with bargains—to spend an extra buck to forgo meat.